chrplr/PCBS/docs/regular_expressions.rst

 Example in Cognitive Science research
 -------------------------------------

-Regular expressions have many applications, especially in cognitive science.
+Regular expressions have many applications, especially in natural language processing.
+Check out, for example, the chapter `Regular Expressions, Text Normalization, Edit Distance <https://web.stanford.edu/~jurafsky/slp3/2.pdf>`__ from Dan Jurasfky and Alex Martin's book `Speech and Language Processing <https://web.stanford.edu/~jurafsky/slp3/>`__ .

-For example, Christophe Pallier (1999) used regular expressions to find syllable boundaries in words from their phonetic representation.
-To know more, see : `Pallier (1999).
-Syllabation des représentations phonétiques de brulex et de lexique. <https://www.pallier.org/papers/syllabation.pdf>`_
+Regular expressions were used to locate syllable boundaries in the phonetic representation of words by `Pallier (1999).
+Syllabation des représentations phonétiques de brulex et de lexique. <https://www.pallier.org/papers/syllabation.pdf>`__ (see https://github.com/chrplr/openlexicon/tree/master/scripts/french-syllabation for scripts and more).

 More on the Theory